sowmyyav/Tensorflow-gpu-ge1080/README.md

 Then I installed visual studio 2019, CUDA 11.2, cuDNN 8.1, tensorflow_gpu-2.5.0.

-Again after detecting GPU, successfully importing TensorFlow and Keras, I got this error while fitting LSTM model : "NotImplementedError: Cannot convert a symbolic Tensor (bidirectional/forward_lstm/strided_slice:0) to a numpy array.
-This error may indicate that you're trying to pass a Tensor to a NumPy call, which is not supported".
-This was solved by reinstalling numpy and TensorFlow upgraded to 2.6.0 (source: tensorflow/models#9706).

 In the official TensorFlow website https://www.tensorflow.org/install/gpu, software requirements for CUDA® 11.2 requires Nvidia GPU driver version to be 450.80.02 or higher.
-The latest driver version installed for GTX 1080 card will be 471.68.
+The latest driver version installed for GTX 1080 card was 471.68.
 So we can install CUDA 11.2 version (I didn't try the latest CUDA version i.e., 11.4,  as many sources advised to stay away from the latest versions to avoid errors from bugs and fixes).

 2. To begin fresh installations, delete all the older versions of visual studio, Nvidia related drivers (cuda, cuDNN, gpu drivers).
-For more informoation see https://www.youtube.com/watch?v=KZFn0dvPZUQ
+For more information see https://www.youtube.com/watch?v=KZFn0dvPZUQ

-a) Download Visual studio 2019 before installing Nvidia GPU drivers, CUDA and cuDNN from here -> https://visualstudio.microsoft.com/downloads/
+3. Download Visual studio 2019 before installing Nvidia GPU drivers, CUDA and cuDNN from here -> https://visualstudio.microsoft.com/downloads/
 Click on community version for free download.

 ![MS VISUAL STUDIO 2019 download](https://user-images.githubusercontent.com/87984816/130339708-5889321e-4909-4fb6-b7ce-a9ebb7596344.PNG)